Mianzhu, Deyang, Sichuan Sichuan, China Travel Guide

 Making an an effort to use a few Chinese phrases often makes interactions smoother and more enjoyable.
 Respect local customs.

-Accessibility infrastructure for travelers with mobility challenges still develops in Mianzhu.
+Accessibility infrastructure for disabled travelers still develops in Mianzhu.

-Older buildings, local public transport (buses, older train stations), and many streets may lack ramps, elevators, or other accessibility features.
+Older buildings, area public transit (buses, older train stations), and many streets might not have ramps, elevators, or other accessibility features.

 Major modern attractions might feature accessible routes.
-High-speed trains provide generally more accessible than local buses.
+High-bullet trains provide generally more accessible than local buses.

-Specialized services for international visitors with visual or hearing impairments are limited.
+Specialized services for international visitors for those with visual or hearing impairments are limited.

 Information for disabled travel in China is limited and often in Chinese.